 1. Climb Mount Amos

-The 1st thing to do in Freycinet National Park is climb Mount Amos.
+1st on the list of amazing things to do in Freycinet National Park is climb Mount Amos.
 If you want to get an unforgettable view of Wineglass Bay and the surrounding area, then a climb up Mount Amos is highly recommended.

 To get there, go to Coles Bay first and then take C302 to Wineglass Bay Car Park.
 From here, you should be able to easily find signage for the hike up to Mount Amos.
 Do take note that in peak season these car parks fill up fast.
 So to make sure you can park somewhere nearby, get here early in the day.